 The environment baby rabbits are kept in is very important for their well-being.
 Although rabbits are designed for cold weather, baby rabbits cannot withstand extremely cold temperatures.
 That’s because they are born hairless and unable to retain their body heat long enough to keep their internal systems operating properly.

 Does, or female rabbits, (for our purposes “mama” rabbits) sometimes don’t realize the danger of giving birth in an open area.
 There’s danger even if that area is just the outer side of the enclosure away from the shelter of the hutch.
 A cool breeze can chill a tiny rabbit’s body quickly.
 If you live in a cold area, it is best to keep the rabbits indoors until they are older and their bodies hardier.
-While cold is the main struggle for baby rabbits, extreme heat should be avoided as well.
+While cold is the main struggle for baby rabbits, extreme heat should also be avoided.

 GI stasis is a common condition in all rabbits, even baby ones, but can be quite serious if not addressed quickly.
 In GI stasis, a rabbit’s digestion process slows way down, making it difficult for food particles to move through the system.
 As this occurs, bacteria start to compile in their gut, which causes them pain and makes them feel bloated.